itsjunetime/smserver_receiver/README.md

  - Sending texts
  - Viewing available conversations
  - View messages from any conversation
+ - Easy viewing of image attachments outside of terminal
- - Nearly instintaneous dynamic loading of messages
+ - Nearly instantaneous dynamic loading of messages
  - Notifications when a new text is received
  - Extensive customization to run well on any system